SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/00-preface.md

 # ReVanced Setup Guide

-This is a first-start guide for starters to patch a copy of ReVanced YouTube.
+This is a first-start guide for starters to patch a copy of YouTube ReVanced.

 This guide is for non-root users.
-For root users, visit the [other resources section](https://sodawithoutsparkles.github.io/revanced-troubleshooting-guide/#other-resources) for hokora's guide.

 ![Preview](https://raw.githubusercontent.com/SodaWithoutSparkles/revanced-troubleshooting-guide/main/step-by-step/00.jpg)